 To disable Blur effect, you'll have to install Unity Tweak Tool first.
 Unity Tweak Tool is a great software for making the most out of your Ubuntu desktop.
 It can let you change themes, customize your desktop appearance, and even lets you define hot corners for Unity, a feature badly missing in the OS.
 To install the tweak tool, open your terminal or press Ctrl+Alt+T anywhere on your desktop, and type in or paste

-sudo apt-get install friends-app
+sudo apt-get install unity-tweak-tool

 Written by: Abhishek, a regular TechSource contributor and a long-time FOSS advocate.